Helison History, Family Crest & Coats of Arms

 The Hebrides islands and the west coast of Scotland are the ancestral home of the Helison family.
 Their name comes from the name for the son of "Ellis" or Ellis' son.
 Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
-It is likely though that the name was derived from "Ellis" rather than the female personal name
+It is likely though that the name was derived from "Ellis" rather than the female personal name.

 Early Origins of the Helison family

 Important Dates for the Helison family

 This web page shows only a small excerpt of our Helison research.
-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Helison History in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Helison History in all our PDF Extended History products and printed products wherever possible.

 Helison Spelling Variations

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 Helison has been written as Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.

 Early Notables of the Helison family (pre 1700)

 More information is included under the topic Early Helison Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Helison family to Ireland

 Some of the Helison family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Helison family